 Paying Estimated Taxes

 If you don't pay enough taxes during the year, you must pay estimated taxes.
 Many small business owners must pay estimated taxes because they don't earn a salary, so no taxes are withheld from their income or self-employment.
-Estimated taxes are due quarterly: April 15, July 15, October 15, and January 15 of the following year.
+Estimated taxes are due quarterly: April 15, July 15, October 15, of the current year and January 15 of the following year.